bombergio/michelin-scraper/README.md

 ## Running the scraper

-1. Create Pulumi account at https://app.pulumi.com.
-Then create a project and stack.
+1. Create Pulumi account at https://app.pulumi.com and project
 2. Generate API token in Pulumi
 3. Ensure PostgreSQL database is up and running.
 I'm using cloud [Neon](https://neon.tech) database which comes with a generous free plan
 4. Create Hetzner Cloud account and generate API token